-The point on the Earth's surface some 750 km north of Greenland through which passes the Earth's axis of rotation.
-It does coincide with the Earth's North Magnetic Pole, which is over 1,000 km away.
+The North Pole is a point on the Earth's surface some 750 kilometers north of Greenland through which passes the Earth's axis of rotation.
+It does coincide with the Earth's North Magnetic Pole, which is over 1,000 kilometers away.
 The Pole lies roughly at the center of the Arctic Ocean, which there is permanently ice-covered, and experiences days and nights each of six months.
 It was first reached by Robert Peary on April 6, 1909.
 See also celestial sphere.

 Related categories• CELESTIAL MECHANICS